CodrinCarpovici/horiseonsolutions/README.md

 ## Installation

-Go To: [https://codrincarpovici.github.io/horiseonsolutions/](codrincarpovici.github.io/horiseonsolutions/) and view the website.
+N/A

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.
+Go To: [codrincarpovici.github.io/horiseonsolutions/](https://codrincarpovici.github.io/horiseonsolutions/) and view the website.
+On the website you can click the different navigation links in the navbar to get to the respective sctions.
+You can also read about the Horiseon services provided and their descriptions.
+Screen Readers can also follow the semantic structure of the page.

 ![Horiseon Website Screenshot](assets/images/horiseonss.png)